 Follow the Mission

-It starts a partnership with UNHCR and, as an implementing partner, it assumes the management of non-indigenous shelters Tancredo Neves and Nova Canaã, in addition to the indigenous shelters Pintolância and Janokoida.
+The management of the Pintolândia shelter begins and, as an implementing partner the mission, it assumes the management of non-indigenous shelters Tancredo Neves and Nova Canaã, in addition to the indigenous shelters Pintolância and Janokoida.

 The partnership with the UNICEF for the implementation of the education project "The Common Good".
 The mission takes part of the federal government's response the Operation Welcome.